Topic: Register with RPRA

 How do I determine if I am an exempt lighting producer?

-• Registering and reporting to RPRA;
+• Registering with and reporting to RPRA

-• Establishing a collection and management system and meeting a management requirement; and
+• Establishing a collection and management system

-• Promotion and education requirements.
+• Promotion and education requirements

 What do I have to do if I am an exempt lighting producer?